Sandbox Management

 To get the preview URL for a specific port, check out Preview & Authentication.

-Daytona SDK provides methods to stop and delete Sandboxes using Python and TypeScript.
+The Daytona SDK provides methods to stop and start Sandboxes using Python and TypeScript.

 // Stop Sandboxawait sandbox.stop();